Is SEO Dead? One of the most common questions in the world of search engine marketing that tends to pop up every other year.

-The purpose of a press release is to let the world know about a recent news about your business.
-It might be a change of your phone number, an address change, a recent service that you launched or etc.
+The purpose of a press release is to let the world know about the recent news about your business.
+It might be a change in your phone number, an address change, a recent service that you launched or etc.

 PR releases result in 100s of no-follow links which might help a little in keeping your link profile clean and diversified.
 However, they don’t help you with rankings.

-There’s of course more but notice how I didn’t include PBN or a few other Black Hat strategies?
-That’s because, they still work and they work better than white hat at times.
+There’s, of course, more but notice how I didn’t include PBN or a few other Black Hat strategies?
+That’s because they still work and they work better than the white hat at times.

 I have a question for you.
 What is one SEO strategy that you think doesn’t work anymore in 2019?